Thalamus

 |---|---|

-| Timer | Runs on a cron schedule or interval.
-Thalamus fires at the configured time and routes to Anima to execute the task. |
+| Timer | Runs on a cron schedule or interval |

-| Webhook | Receives an HTTP POST from an external system and routes to Anima. |
+| Webhook | Receives an HTTP POST from an external system |

-| M2M | Receives a message from another character and routes to the target. |
+| M2M | Receives a message from another character |

-| Manual | Handled directly by Anima (user clicks Run) — Thalamus not involved. |
+| Manual | Handled directly by Anima (user clicks Run) — Thalamus not involved |

 2. Scheduled Tasks